-Armaleggan is a Border Morris side with added Grrr…
+Armaleggan – the Oxfordshire Border Morris side with added Grrr…

 We’re a mixed side – mixed genders, mixed ages, a mixture of tradition and innovation, and do not mind mixing our drinks.

-Armaleggan is a fun side to watch and a fun side to be a part of.
-Try it and see.
+Armaleggan is a fun side to watch and a fun side to join in and be a part of.

 Whenever we dance out we get asked a lot of questions.
 Here are answers to the ones that keep cropping up…